How is the National Trust run? Who makes the fundamental decisions that shape our future? As an influential volunteer, it could be you.

 - fully explained and readily comprehensible.

-Current governance and non-executive opportunities
+Current non-executive opportunities

 Please remember, we welcome applications from people of all ages, areas and backgrounds who can positively contribute to our work.
 If you don’t find the role you are searching for today, we'd still love to hear from you.
 Please feel free to contact us.